Dementia Friendly Days Out

-There is no denying that a diagnosis of dementia can bring with it varying degrees of challenge.
-Simple things such as a trip to the local shops requires forethought and organisation.
+There is no denying that a diagnosis of dementia can present different levels of difficulty.
+Everyday tasks, like a trip to the local shops, need planning and organisation.

-Spontaneity may no longer be an option but with a little research and careful planning, there are no limits to what can be achieved.
-Unfortunately, there is no 'one-shoe fits all' approach for planning a day out for somebody with dementia.
-However, the guide below may provide food-for-thought to help you plan a successful day out.
+Spontaneity may no longer be an option, but with a little research and careful planning, there are no limits to what can be achieved.
+Unfortunately, there is no 'one-size-fits-all' approach to planning a day out for somebody with dementia.
+However, the guide below may provide food for thought to help you plan a successful day out.

 5 Dementia 'Friendly' Days Out